sbelectronics/5200-ps2/minipro-opensource/README-minipro.md

 This directory contains files that may be written using the *opensource* minipro.
 This is not the same minipro that runs under windows.
 This software runs on Linux and MacOS.

-Find my fork at https://github.com/sbelectronics/minipro, with ATTINY861 support...
+Use radiomanV's fork of minipro at https://gitlab.com/radiomanV/minipro

 to program the flash: